jekyllgrim/ZScript_Basics/A3_Glossary.md

 A variable that is a part of a [function](#Function).
 Also known as **parameter**.
 Arguments of a function are defined in parentheses, right after the name of the function.
 Arguments can be optional (in which case they have a default value that will be used unless a different value is specified) or non-optional (they don't have a default value; the value has to be defined when the function is called).
 See: [Custom Functions](09_Custom_functions.md).

+### Bit field

+An [integer](#Integer) [variable](#Variable) that is designed to hold multiple values.
+The intended values are [flags](#Flag) where each flag corresponds to a specific bit value: 2, 4, 8, 16, and so on.
+This provides a unique opportunity to use a single integer variable to hold multiple values.
+For example, if the value of the field is 12, we know that it contains flags 8 and 4 because no other combination can result in the total number of 12.

+Bit fields are often used as [arguments](#Argument) in [functions](#Function).
+See: [Flow Control - Bitwise Operators](A1_Flow_Control.md#bitwise-operators).

 ### Boolean

 A [value](#Value) that can only be `true` or `false` (or, if expressed numerically, `1` and `0` respectively).